On iterated universal extensions and Nori's fundamental group of nilpotent bundles: Introduction

 \subsection{Convention and Notation}

 \begin{itemize} \item We use $k$ to denote a field of characteristic $0$.
 We use $\bar{k}$ to denote the algebraic closure of $k$.
-By a variety, we mean an integral scheme which is separated and of finite type over $k$. \item We only consider integrable connections on a smooth variety, so the adjective ``integrable'' is occasionally omitted. \item We use $\mathrm{AffGrp}$ to denote the category of affine group schemes over $k$.
+By a variety over $k$, we mean an integral scheme which is separated and of finite type over $k$. \item We only consider integrable connections on a smooth variety, so the adjective ``integrable'' is occasionally omitted. \item We use $\mathrm{AffGrp}_{k}$ to denote the category of affine group schemes over $k$.
 An affine group scheme is said to be an algebraic group, if its coordinate ring is a finitely generated $k$-algebra.
-We use $\mathrm{LieAlg}$ to denote the category of Lie algebras over $k$.
-We use $\mathrm{Vect}$ to denote the category of finite dimensional vector spaces over $k$. \end{itemize}
+We use $\mathrm{LieAlg}_{k}$ to denote the category of Lie algebras over $k$.
+We use $\mathrm{Vect}_{k}$ to denote the category of finite dimensional vector spaces over $k$. \item We use $\cup$ to denote the cup product in the sense of derived functors.
+Occasionally we use Yoneda cup products as well, and clarification is always made if there is possible confusion. \end{itemize}